|

 and give enables a surface tension that’s useful in working mortar into

 crevices.
-It mimics the design of a mason’s pointing tool, which has a
+It mimics the design of a brick mason’s pointing tool, which has a

 similar